Gendered Violence at International Festivals

-Gendered Violence at International Festivals is a ground-breaking collection that focuses on this highly important social issue for the first time.
-Including a diverse range of interdisciplinary studies on the issue, the book contests the widely-held notion that festivals are temporal spaces free from structural sexism, inequalities, or gender power dynamics.
-Rather, they are spaces where these concerns are enhanced and enacted more freely, and where the experiential environment is used as an excuse or as an opportunity to victim-blame and shame.
+Gendered Violence at International Festivals is a groundbreaking collection that focusses on this highly important social issue for the first time.
+Including a diverse range of interdisciplinary studies on the issue, the book contests the widely held notion that festivals are temporal spaces free from structural sexism, inequalities or gender power dynamics.
+Rather, they are spaces where these concerns are enhanced and enacted more freely and where the experiential environment is used as an excuse or as an opportunity to victim blame and shame.

-As an emerging and under-researched area, the chapters not only present original work in terms of topics, but also in theoretical and methodological approaches.
+In this emerging and under-researched area, the chapters not only present original work in terms of topics but also in theoretical and methodological approaches.
 All of the chapters are cross- or interdisciplinary, drawing on gender, sexualities, cultural and ethnicity studies.
-Studies from a range of highly regarded academics based around the world examine the subject by looking at examples from a wide range of destinations including; Spain, Argentina, Nigeria, Zimbabwe, Australia, Canada and the UK.
+Studies from a range of highly regarded academics based around the world examine the subject by looking at examples from a wide range of destinations, including Spain, Argentina, Nigeria, Zimbabwe, Australia, Canada and the UK.
 This significant book progresses understanding and debates about gendered festival experiences and emphasises the symbolic and physical violence often associated with them.

 Chapter 1.
 Gendered violence at international festivals: An interdisciplinary perspective

 Louise Platt & Rebecca Finkel

 Chapter 2.
 Analysis of the response of the feminist movement and institutional feminism to gender violence in local festivals in northern Spain: The case of the Basque Country

 Chapter 3.
 Fiestas, public space, and rape culture: A study of the "Wolf Pack" case

 Chapter 4.
 Sexual violence in Nigerian MusiCultural Festivals: Narratives of the unheard victims